nelsonchaves/programming-bible/Structure/MVC_structure.md

+### Simplified Explanation of Ruby on Rails MVC Structure

+Ruby on Rails uses the Model-View-Controller (MVC) architecture to organize code and separate concerns.
+Here's a straightforward breakdown:

-# Model
+#### Model

-- The models main purpose is to handle the storing and retrieval of the application's data
-- Contains the data of the application (in the DB)
-- 99% of the time the storage is a database but it doesn't have to be
-- Provides data to the Controller
+- **Purpose:** The Model primarily deals with data: it handles storing, retrieving, and processing application data.
+- **Data Handling:** It contains the application's data, usually stored in a database (though not always).
-- handles business logic that is closely related to the data but you should not put all your business logic in the model.
-Just the parts that are closely related to the data
+- **Business Logic:** The Model manages business logic related to the data.
+It's important to include only data-related logic here, not all business logic.
-- Has no knowledge about the view
+- **Controller Interaction:** The Model provides data to the Controller but has no direct interaction or knowledge of the View.

-# View
+#### View

-- Has no knowledge about the Model
-- Builds the page using data from the Controller
-- The view has access to all the instance variables defined in the controller
+- **Role:** The View is responsible for presenting data to the user.
+It builds the user interface.
-- It is the User's interface
-- Returns the result to the Controller
+- **Data Access:** The View accesses data passed to it from the Controller through instance variables.
+- **User Interface:** As the user interface, the View constructs the pages or screens the user interacts with.
+- **Independence:** The View does not directly interact with the Model; it only uses data provided by the Controller.

-# Controller
+#### Controller

-- Handles the request form the browser
+- **Functionality:** The Controller acts as the intermediary between the user (browser) and the application (Model and View).
-- Fetches data from the Model
-- Provides data to the View
+- **Data Flow:** It fetches data from the Model and passes this data to the View.
+- **Request Handling:** The Controller receives and handles requests from the browser.
-- Returns the response to the Browser
+- **Response Generation:** After processing data and interactions, the Controller sends the response back to the browser.
-- it talks to the model and the view
-- The controller gets the data from the model
+- **Coordination:** The Controller orchestrates the flow of data between the Model and the View.

-- the controller passes the data to the view by assigning to an instance variable
+In summary, in a Rails application, the Model handles data and logic related to that data, the View presents data and interfaces with the user, and the Controller manages the flow of data between the Model and the View, responding to user inputs.
+This separation helps keep the code organized, clear, and maintainable.

 ![structure](/Images/structure_1.png)